SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 r_idx = r_idx[idx]

-# find max number of no-zero entries
+# Find max number of non-zero entries

 n_max = np.max(mat.getnnz(axis=1))

-# init index array with n (pointer to last_ind+1, will be a default
+# Init index array with n (pointer to last_ind+1, will be a default

 # value)